 - 5.5.1.
-Templates for print out of photographic documentation should include at minimum: - (A) Date of photo record. - (B) Originating DEM Office. - (C) Photographer name. - (D) Other DEM staff witnesses to photograph conditions. - (E) Image sequence number. - (F) Location or site of photography, GPS coordinates if available. - (G) Photo description or caption. - 5.5.2.
-Load the template file and "Save-as" a new report name. - 5.5.3.
-Select the best representative images for print out to a template appropriate in size to the level of detail required and copy them into the template. - 5.5.4.
-Fill out section 5.5.1 details in the template from memory and/or field notes. - 5.5.5.
-Print the report and file it with the other project records including the above said thumbnail sheet.
+The decision to create a report for photographs is based on the use of those photographs.
+As mentioned in Section 5.2.2, it may be sufficient to place the photographs in a directory containing the project, the date, and the location of the photographs. - 5.5.2.
+Templates for print out of photographic documentation may include: - (A) Date of photo record. - (B) Originating DEM Office. - (C) Photographer name. - (D) Other DEM staff witnesses to photograph conditions. - (E) Image sequence number. - (F) Location or site of photography, GPS coordinates if available. - (G) Photo description or caption. - 5.5.3.
+Load the template file and "Save-as" a new report name. - 5.5.4.
+Select the best representative images for print out to a template appropriate in size to the level of detail required and copy them into the template.